-I was inspired by a farro grain bowl recipe in a recent issue of Cooking Light.
 I have been marinating on making more grain bowls in the morning.
 I’ve read that the grains help fill you up longer and if it can keep me away from snacking midday – even better.
 The first time I made it, I was a bit miffy because it took a little bit of time.
 The roasting of the poblanos along with boiling the eggs and the farro – it’s all a bit time consuming.
 Then it hit me – you could make a batch of farro ahead of time along with boiling of some eggs.
 The poblanos are roasted in about 15 minutes and you could do that in the broiler while the farro is cooking.
 After that it’s a quick saute of the farro with the spices and assembly.
 Keep the components in the fridge and pantry and *boom* this savory grain bowl is ready when you want it!
 Why this didn’t occur to me earlier (along with making a double batch of farro – love that stuff), I don’t know.

 Every time I make this there are no leftovers.
 You could make this for lunch and then just drizzle the vinaigrette when you mix it all together.
 Or, you could serve it family style like a cobb salad with a base of farro and rows of veggies, beans and eggs.
 The options are endless.
 If you want things hotter, you can spice up the vinaigrette or use serrano chiles in place of poblanos – it’s all up to you.
 To cool it off, you can dollop with a bit of Greek yogurt.
 So many options!